yen010390/AIO.github.io/_pages/about.md

 <p><br>
-  Hello there, we are on the processing... learning AI!<br> Our team has 2 members.
-Let's introduce ourselves and check out our website</p>
+  Hello there, we are on the processing... learning AI!<br> Our team has 2 members.<br>
+  Let's introduce ourselves and check out our website.</p>
 <hr />

 <div class="profile-container">